This post may contain affiliate links. Please read our disclosure policy.

 • Olive oil

-• Lean ground beef – Feel free to swap ground beef for ground turkey, ground chicken, ground pork, or meatless crumbles.
+• Lean ground beef – Lean ground beef works best so the filling does not get greasy.
+You can drain any excess fat after browning.
+Feel free to swap ground beef for ground turkey, ground chicken, ground pork, or meatless crumbles.

 • Minced garlic